 Portability of performance with static auto-tuning.
-Within a single HPC application, multiple aims concerning the source code should be targeted at once: performance. portability (including portability of performance), maintainability and readability.
+Within a single HPC application, multiple aims concerning the source code should be targeted at once: performance, portability (including portability of performance), maintainability and readability.
 These are very difficult to handle simultaneously.
 A solution is to overhaul some computation intensive parts of the code in introducing well defined kernels.
 BOAST (Bringing Optimization Through Automatic Source-to-Source Transformations, developed by INRIA project-team CORSE, part of WP1) is a metaprogramming framework to produce portable and efficient computing kernels.
 It offers an embedded domain specific language (using ruby language) to describe the kernels and their possible optimization.
 It also supplies a complete runtime to compile, run, benchmark, and check the validity of the generated kernels.
-BOAST has been applied to some of the most computation intensive kernels of Gysela: 1D and 2D advection kernels.
+BOAST has been applied to some of the most computation intensive kernels of GYSELA: 1D and 2D advection kernels.
 It permitted to gain speedup from $1.9 \times$ up to $5.7 \times$ (depending on the machine) on the 2D advection kernel which is a computation intensive of the code.
 Furthermore, BOAST is able to generate AVX-512 instructions on INTEL Xeon Phi KNL in order to get high performance on this architecture.
 A specific point to take into account with this approach is to handle the integration of Ruby code within the production/legacy code.
-This optimization work saves in average 8% of computation time over the total execution time, integration into production code will be carried out soon.
+This optimization work saves in average 8% of computation time over the total execution time, integration into production code has been carried out in 2017.
 This activity was part of the CEMRACS school where WP1 and WP5 people have met (http://smai.emath.fr/cemracs/cemracs16).
-A proceeding paper has been submitted that describes this auto-tuning approach for the GYSELA application.
+A proceeding paper will be published in 2018 that describes this auto-tuning approach for the GYSELA application [Building and auto-tuning computing kernels: experimenting with BOAST and StarPU in the GYSELA code, Bigot & al, 2018, ESAIM proc., to appear].
+This work contributed to the improvements in restitution time brought by Lagrange interpolators of order 8^{th} - shown in the two last columns of Table 13.